 - Learn Cyrillic – Russia’s alphabet is easy to learn and will help you loads as you decipher shop and restaurant names and most importantly, metro station signs.

 - Travel insurance – Depending on the trip, I may or may not buy travel insurance.
-If I am going for a short eating trip in Tokyo, I don’t but in the case of Russia where it’s a long trip in an exotic country, I decided to buy one.
-I went with World Nomads which has a higher medical coverage and provides compensation for things like accidents and lost items at a reasonable premium.
+If I am going for a short eating trip in Kuala Lumpur, I don’t but in the case of Russia where it’s a long trip in an exotic country, I decided to buy one.
+I usually buy here as it allows me to compare between insurance providers and I also get vouchers with each purchase.

 - Use metro cards – Getting the metro cards in cities such as Moscow and St. Petersburg will save you lots when it comes to transport cost and is far more convenient than buying tickets on the spot.
 For places that are not covered by the metro, you can consider ride-sharing apps like UBER.